 I enjoy chocolate cake, but this dessert is so much more than a simple chocolate cake.
-It’s a cross between a rich piece of creamy fudge and a moist and chewy fudge brownie.
+It's a cross between a rich piece of creamy fudge and a moist and chewy fudge brownie.
 The intense flavor of chocolate is intoxicating.
-To say we enjoyed it is an understatement.

 Right in the center of the cake is a mound of heavenly goodness made of heavy cream, mascarpone cheese and powdered sugar.
 The topping is slightly sweet so it provides the perfect balance to a rich, delicious chocolate.